 Dynamic Bond Funds :This category of debt funds invests in the securities with different maturity tenure from short to long duration.
 This allows investors to take advantage of the changing interest rates in the rising and falling market conditions.
 During the falling market, the fund manager can dynamically increase the allocation in the securities with long term maturity, similarly the rising market can be well utilised by investing in securities of short term maturity.
 These funds have no lock-in period.

-Corporate Bond Funds :This category of debt mutual fund invests in corporate bonds of higher credit ratings.
+Corporate Bond Funds :This category of debt mutual funds invests in corporate bonds of higher credit ratings.
 These funds are bound to invest at least 80% of the corpus in corporate bonds of high credit ratings.

 Credit Risk Funds :In this category, a minimum of 65% of the corpus is invested in corporate bonds which have credit ratings below the highest rated corporate bond.
 These funds possess higher risk as corporate bonds of lower credit ratings have high credit default risk.

-Banking and PSU Funds :In this category of debt mutual fund, a minimum 80% of the corpus is allocated in debt instruments of banks, PSUs, and public financial institutions.
+Banking and PSU Funds :In this category of debt mutual funds, a minimum 80% of the corpus is allocated in debt instruments of banks, PSUs, and public financial institutions.
 The securities under this category can have a diverse credit rating.